 Unfortunately, it’s not possible to claim business relief if the company:

-• primarily deals in shares, securities, land or buildings.
+- Primarily deals in shares, securities, land or buildings.

-• Is a holding company or makes investments.
+- It is a holding company or makes investments.

-• It is a not-for-profit organisation
+- It is a not-for-profit organisation

-• is being sold.
+- is being sold.
 However, if the sale is to a company that will continue running the business & the estate will be paid in shares of that company

-• is being wound up unless this is a process that will allow the business of the company to carry on
+- is being wound up unless this is a process that will allow the business of the company to carry on

 Unfortunately, you can’t claim Business Relief on an asset if it:

-• also qualifies for Agricultural-Property-Relief (APR)
+- Also qualifies for Agricultural-Property-Relief (APR)

-• was not primarily used mainly for business in the two years before it was either passed on as an outright gift or as part of the will
+- was not primarily used mainly for business in the two years before it was either passed on as an outright gift or as part of the will

-• isn’t needed for future use in the business
+- isn’t needed for future use in the business

 However, if part of an asset is used for business purposes, that part could qualify for Business Property Relief.

-What is inheritance tax?
+What is Inheritance tax?

 The (RNRB) residence-nil-rate band allowance is an additional sum that can be added to the Nil Rate band to calculate any tax liability.
-It is applied before applicable transferable nil rate bands (TNRB), and the nil rate band (NRB) are in place at the time of the death.
+It is applied before applicable transferable nil rate bands (TNRB) and the nil rate band (NRB) are in place at the time of the death.
 However, not everyone will be entitled to the RNRB.

 Your executors will also need to consider any gifts that have been made.
-The size and type of gift are important as they may or may not affect the amount of inheritance tax your estate might have to pay.
+The size and type of gift are essential as they may or may not affect the amount of inheritance tax your estate might have to pay.

 How can you use business relief for inheritance tax?